wimel/ocean/README.md

 Each Ocean component can be installed or executed independently (see instructions in the different repos).

-But if you want to try quickly, you can bring up the full Ocean network stack with Docker:
+But if you want to try everything quickly, you can bring up the full Ocean network stack with Docker:

 - **[Docs: Quickstart](https://docs.oceanprotocol.com/setup/quickstart/)**